 This section gives a brief summary of the data types that the database server supports.
-Figure 5-1 summarizes the data types.
+Figure 5-1 contains a tree illustration that showing the hierarchy of these data types.

-Figure 5-1 Data Types That the Database Server Supports
+Figure 5-1.
+Data Types That the Database Server Supports